CocoaPods/cocoapods.org/README.md

 CocoaPods Beta Site
 ==========

-This is the repo for the new CocoaPods Guide site.
+This is the repo for the new CocoaPods Beta site.

 ###I'd like to make a suggestion